-For each category, call on students to tell you three or four differences in their culture(s).
+For each category, call on students to tell you three or four customs in their culture(s).

-For example, for the “daily activities” section on the English culture side, you could put “dinner starts between 5 and 7 p.m.” as one point.
-Then, ask your ESL learners what time they usually dine, and write answers on the other side.
+For example, for the “daily activities” section on the English culture side, you could put “dinner starts between 5 and 7 p.m.”
+Then, ask your ESL learners what time they usually eat dinner, and write their answers on the other side.

 Remember that this initial culture-clash activity is the introduction to and basis for the rest of the unit you’ll be teaching, so spend some time getting students acquainted with the categories!